Coat of arms of Pomerania: Kashubia

-The coat of arms of Kashubia, in accordance to the standarts proposed by the Kashubian Association.
+The coat of arms of Kashubia, in accordance to the standards proposed by the Kashubian Association.

 A traditional symbol of the cultural region of Kashubia in Poland, and Kashubian people, is a black griffin standing on its back legs, with risen front paws and wings, placed on a yellow (golden) background.
 There is not a single standardized version of the symbol.
 The creature is usually facing left from the viewer's point of view, and usually wears either a yellow (golden) or black crown on its head.

 In accordance with the standard proposed by the Kashubian Association, one the most popular Kashubian organizations, the coat of arms consists of the yellow (golden) Iberian-style escutcheon depicting a left-facing black griffin standing on its back feet and with its wings and front paws risen.
 It wears a yellow (golden) crown on its head, and has yellow (golden) claws, beak, and eyes, and a red tongue sticking out of its mouth.
 It has a black tail, curled down between its legs.

 Other versions can include the design with black claws and beak, with a black crown, and without a red tongue.